University Undergraduate Admissions: First Year Students

 Professional Academic Advising is easily accessible, even in the dorms, at peak times of the year or for group advising at students' requests.

-You will be enrolled in courses with peers in your theme community so that you can get to know and work with other pre-professional students early on.
+You will be enrolled in courses with peers in your theme community so that you can get to know and work with other foundational students early on.